-The position/person responsible for managing the triennial assessment and contact information is Katie Bronson & Steph DeWild, Lunch coordinators, @cdolinc.net, 402-296-6230.
+The position/person responsible for managing the triennial assessment and contact information is Teresa Lewandowski, Administrator, Teresa-lewandowski@cdolinc.net, 402-296-6230.
 The LWC, will monitor school's compliance with this wellness policy.
 The school committee will notify families of the availability of the triennial progress report.
 The wellness policy will be assessed and updated as indicated at least every three years, following the triennial assessment.